UPDATE - SCED 580 - College Science Teaching - - August 20th - Location: PH1 # 140 - - Time: 12:00 noon to 4:00 pm

-AFSE - April 23rd, "Crime Scene Curriculum" - Use hands-on lab procedures and techniques from real forensics labs as Ward's Scientific facilitator, Sandy Antalis, guides your exploration of the science behind crime scene investigations.
+A F S E - Monday/Sept.
+14 - "Crime Scence Curriculum" Use hands-on lab procedures and techniques from real forensic labs as Ward's Scientific facilitator, Sandy Antalis, guides your exploration of the science behind crime scence investigations.
 Geared toward upper elementary through high school classes.
-Presented by Sandy Antalis from Ward's Scientific.
-NEW Location: PH1-223 * 6:00 pm - 8:00 pm * RSVP strongly suggested.
+Time: 6:00-8:00pm - Location: HSCI 111

 Congratulations!
 Dr. James Kisiel and graduate student Mary Nowak for being featured in the "CSULB Inside" magazine.
 Dr. Kisiel is the principal investigator for the Keck grant, a two-year project titled “Developing Engaging and Effective Practice: Advancing STEM Education via University-Community Collaborations”. read more

 Susan Gomez-Zwiep, and collaborator David Polcyn (from CSU San Bernardino), have published an article in NSTA’s journal Science and Children (March 2015) titled Bringing Your Classroom to Life.
-In it, they examine living things to explore the relationship between structure and function, one of the seven crosscutting concepts identified in the recently adopted Next Generation Science Standards.
 Read the entire article

-Now that the Next Generation Science Standards have been adopted by the State of California, two CSULB Science Education faculty members, Dr. Laura Henriques and Dr. Susan Gomez-Zwiep, are hard at work (as part of a team educational leaders from across the state) developing the Science Framework that will guide instruction under these new instructional requirements.
+Now that the Next Generation Science Standards have been adopted by the State of California, two CSULB Science Education faculty members, Dr. Laura Henriques and Dr. Susan Gomez-Zwiep, are developing the Science Framework that will guide instruction under these new instructional requirements.
 For more information on NGSS and its implementation in California, more

 Hi and welcome to the Department of Science Education.
 We have just moved into the new Hall of Science Building and are so excited about our new space!
 We hope that this website provides you with information and answers to your questions regarding our program.
 If we can be of assistance, please give us a call at 562/985-4801.